sohankunkerkar/kueue-operator/README.md

 1. Set BUNDLE_IMAGE to point to your repostory and a tag of choice

-1. Run `make bundle-build` to generate the bundle manifests
+1. Run `make bundle-generate` to generate the bundle manifests

-1. Run `make podman-bundle-build` to build the `bundle.Dockerfile`.
+1. Run `make bundle-build` to build the `bundle.Dockerfile`.

-1. Run `make podman-bundle-push` to push the bundle image to your repository.
+1. Run `make bundle-push` to push the bundle image to your repository.

 1. Run `operator sdk run bundle --namespace OPERATOR_NAMESPACE ${BUNDLE_IMAGE}`
 to deploy operator to OPERATOR_NAMESPACE

 ## Sample CR